bamos/bamos.github.io/about.md

 [Google Scholar][scholar] and see [my vitae][cv].

-Furthermore, I enjoy contributing to the open-source community and maintain as many projects as possible on my [GitHub][github], including [this website][website], which is published with [jekyll][jekyll].
+Furthermore, I enjoy contributing to the open-source community and maintain as many projects as possible on [GitHub][github], including [this website][website], which is published with [jekyll][jekyll].